vcmi/VCMI.eu/content/faq.md

 * I like VCMI, how can I help to make it better?

 > It would be best if you could join [our Slack](https://slack.vcmi.eu/).
-We mostly need C++ developers, QA/testing helpers and native mobile developers for improving mobile ports, but there may be other areas, where we could use some help.
-Alternatively you can create VCMI mods to try increasing popularity of VCMI platform.
+We need C++ developers, QA/testing helpers and native mobile developers for improving mobile ports, but there are other areas, such as graphical design and content management, where we could use some help.
+You can also create mods with extra content to increase popularity of VCMI platform.

 * Is VCMI Mod Design Team (MDT) part of VCMI Team?

-> No, they are separate group of modders, but we have some cooperation with them.
+> No, they are separate group of modders, but we have cooperation with them.

 * When is VCMI final / 2.0 / whatever version going to be released?